fredhli/auto_coverletter_generator/README.md

     "risk": cv_risk,
 }

-# Update the what pdf is called in your CV folder
+# Update the what pdf is called in your CV folder, here's an example
 cv_location_dict = {
     "trader_quant_data": "trader.pdf",
     "research": "research.pdf",